Charles Boycott: Early life and family

 Boycott's regiment transferred to Belfast shortly after his arrival.
 Six months later, it was sent to Newry before marching to Dublin, where it remained for a year.
-In 1852, Boycott married Anne Dunne in St Paul's Church, Arran Quay, Dublin.
+On 5 June 1852, Boycott married Anne Dunne in St Paul's Church, a Church of Ireland church, in Dublin.
 He was ill between August 1851 and February 1852 and sold his commission the following year, but decided to remain in Ireland.
 He leased a farm in County Tipperary, where he acted as a landlord on a small scale.

 Life on Achill Island

 After receiving an inheritance, Boycott was persuaded by his friend, Murray McGregor Blacker, a local magistrate, to move to Achill Island, a large island off the coast of County Mayo.
 McGregor Blacker agreed to sublet 2000 acres of land belonging to the Irish Church Mission Society on Achill to Boycott, who moved there in 1854.
 According to Joyce Marlow in the book Captain Boycott and the Irish, Boycott's life on the island was difficult initially, and in Boycott's own words it was only after "a long struggle against adverse circumstances" that he became prosperous.
 With money from another inheritance and profits from farming, he built a large house near Dooagh.

 Boycott was involved in a number of disputes while on Achill.
 Two years after his arrival, he was unsuccessfully sued for assault by Thomas Clarke, a local man.
 Clarke said that he had gone to Boycott's house because Boycott owed him money.
 He said that he had asked for repayment of the debt, and that Boycott had refused to pay him and told him to go away, which Clarke refused to do.
 Clarke alleged that Boycott approached him and said: "If you do not be off, I will make you."
 Clarke later withdrew his allegations, and said that Boycott did not actually owe him any money.